 The Asset Acquisition involved the purchase of producing assets, undeveloped lands and interests in various facilities in the Pembina area of Alberta, Canada.
-The Asset Acquisition is a business combination and has been accounted for using the purchase method of accounting.
+The Asset Acquisition has been accounted for as a business combination under IFRS 3.

 The fair value at November 7, 2016 of the total consideration transferred and the amounts recognized attributed to the assets acquired was as follows: